How to secure your website with SSL

 • To make sure users see your https:// website you will need to tell your webserver to redirect any users who comes to your site with http:// to the secure, https://, version of your website.
 Many hosting companies will do this automatically for you, but if they do not, it's definitely worth hiring a developer to make this change if you are not confident yourself.

-Learn with Start Up Loans and help get your business off the ground
+Learn with Start Up Loans and boost your marketing skills

-Thinking of starting a business?
-Check out our free online courses in partnership with the Open University on being an entrepreneur.
+Want to market your start-up business?
+Check our free online courses in partnership with the Open University on effective marketing techniques.

 Our free Learn with Start Up Loans courses include:

-Plus free courses on finance and accounting, project management, and leadership.
+Plus free courses on climate and sustainability, teamwork, entrepreneurship, mental health and wellbeing.

-Reference to any organisation, business and event on this page does not constitute an endorsement or recommendation from the British Business Bank or the UK Government.
-Whilst we make reasonable efforts to keep the information on this page up to date, we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
-The information is intended for general information purposes only and does not take into account your personal situation, nor does it constitute legal, financial, tax or other professional advice.
-You should always consider whether the information is applicable to your particular circumstances and, where appropriate, seek professional or specialist advice or support.
+Disclaimer: The Start -Up Loans Company makes reasonable efforts to keep the content of this article up to date, but we do not guarantee or warrant (implied or otherwise) that it is current, accurate or complete.
+This article is intended for general information purposes only and does not constitute advice of any kind, including legal, financial, tax or other professional advice.
+You should always seek professional or specialist advice or support before doing anything on the basis of the content of this article.